 The Receive E3 Framer block will clear the AIS condition when it detects two consecutive E3 frames, with eight or more "zeros" in the incoming data stream.
-The Receive E3 Framer block will inform the Microwithin the Rx E3 Framer Interrupt Status Register -
+The Receive E3 Framer block will inform the Microprocessor that the AIS Condition has been cleared by:

-Generating the Change in AIS Condition Interrupt to the Microprocessor.
+• Generating the Change in AIS Condition Interrupt to the Microprocessor.
 Hence, the Receive E3 Framer block will assert Bit 1 (AIS Interrupt Status)